peterjmarko/llm-narrative-framework/CONTRIBUTING.md

 ### 4. Commit Your Changes

 This project uses **`commitizen`** to enforce the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 This ensures clear, automated versioning and changelog generation.

-To bypass potential issues with interactive prompts, all commits should be made using a file-based workflow.
+All commits should be made using the following file-based workflow.

-1.  **Stage your changes**:
+1.  **Update and Build Documentation (Pre-Commit)** Before staging any files, ensure all documentation is synchronized with your changes.
+This includes updating docstrings, diagrams, and the main `DOCUMENTATION.template.md`.

+    a. **Build all documentation files**:
+       This command generates the final `DOCUMENTATION.md` and other formats from their source templates.
        ```bash
+       pdm run build-docs
+       ```

+    b. **Verify the status**:
+       Check `git status` to ensure that all your code changes *and* the newly generated documentation files are ready to be committed.
+This is a critical sanity check.
+       ```bash
+       git status
+       ```

+2.  **Stage Your Changes**:
+    Once you have verified that all intended files are present, stage everything for the commit.
+    ```bash
     git add .
     ```

-2.  **Create the Commit Message**:
+3.  **Create the Commit Message**:
     Create a temporary file named `commit.txt` in the project root.
 Write your full commit message inside, following the Conventional Commits format.
-This file is ignored by Git (via `.gitignore`) and can be deleted after the commit is made.
+This file is ignored by Git (via `.gitignore`).

     **Example `commit.txt`:**
     ```